chimera-linux/cports/Packaging.md

 templates also have builtin whitelists for split subpackage data, e.g.
 `eudev` will not split off a `-udev` subpackage.

+You can turn off splitting static libraries only with `!splitstatic`.

 <a id="automatic_deps"></a>
 ### Automatic Dependencies